Millicent Fawcett: Marriage, family and the suffrage movement

 In 1891 Fawcett wrote the introduction to a new edition of Mary Wollstonecraft's book A Vindication of the Rights of Woman.
-Lyndall Gordon calls this an "influential essay"; Fawcett reasserted the reputation of the early feminist philosopher and claimed her as an early figure in the struggle for the vote.
+Lyndall Gordon calls this an "influential essay"; she reasserted the reputation of the early feminist philosopher and claimed her as an early figure in the struggle for the vote.

 Fawcett was granted an honorary doctorate of law by the University of St Andrews in 1899.

 Political activities

+Fawcett mainly fought for women's suffrage.
+She stated that Irish home rule would be "a blow to the greatness and prosperity of England as well as disaster and... misery and pain and shame".
+At a young age she published essays on the need for proportional representation, "electoral disabilities of women", "education of women" and addressing the national debt.